What is a laser?

 What is the recovery like?

 The treated skin will be replaced, for most patients, in 7 days with new skin.
 During this time it is important to keep the skin moist (with a healing ointment provided by our office) to facilitate healing.
 Treated areas of the skin will have a variable degree of pinkness that may take weeks to fully resolve, but may be typically covered with make-up in as early as 8-10 days for many patients.
 With fractional laser resurfacing the recovery time can be substantially less, as short as 4 days, for some patients, before make-up is worn, although individual healing times vary.

 I am interested!
 What do I do next?

-If you are considering laser resurfacing, we encourage you to schedule a consultation with Dr. Naficy.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
+If you are considering Laser Resurfacing please fill out this Laser Inquiry Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 You will also receive cost and skin care information, and have a chance to view before and after photo albums of his patients who have undergone laser resurfacing procedures.

 Patient ReviewsView »